 - Line a baking sheet with parchment paper or grease the bottom.

-- Food processor: place flour, baking powder, salt, both sugars and 1 teaspoon cinnamon in the bowl of a food processor fitted with the steel blade.
+- Food processor: place 2 ¼ cups all-purpose or pastry flour, 1 tablespoon baking powder, ¼ teaspoon salt, 1 teaspoon ground cinnamon, 4 tablespoons white sugar and 3 tablespoons light brown sugar in the bowl of a food processor fitted with the steel blade.
 Pulse a few times to mix.
-Scatter the frozen butter cubes on top, and process on low until the mixture is grainy and the butter the size of peas.
+Scatter the frozen 6 ounces unsalted butter cubes on top, and process on low until the mixture is grainy and the butter the size of peas.
 Don't overprocess.
 Transfer the mixture to a large mixing bowl.

-- By hand: add the dry ingredients (flour, cinnamon, sugars, salt and baking powder) to a large bowl and combine them well with a spoon or rubber spatula.
-Scatter the cold butter pieces on top and integrate by hand or with a pastry cutter or pastry blender.
+- By hand: add the dry ingredients (2 ¼ cups all-purpose or pastry flour, 1 tablespoon baking powder, ¼ teaspoon salt, 1 teaspoon ground cinnamon, 4 tablespoons white sugar and 3 tablespoons light brown sugar) to a large bowl and combine them well with a spoon or rubber spatula.
+Scatter the cold 6 ounces unsalted butter pieces on top and integrate by hand or with a.
 The pieces of butter should be the size of peas and beans.
 It will be irregular.

-- For both methods, drizzle the buttermilk and cream over the flour mixture.
+- For both methods, drizzle โ cup heavy cream and ½ cup whole milk with ¼ teaspoon vanilla extract (is using) over the flour mixture.
 Mix with a fork until it barely comes together, but don't mix too much or the scones will be tough and flat.

 - Transfer the shaggy dough to a lightly floured surface.
-Fold it unto itself a few times (I use a dough scraper or dough cutter, also called bench scraper, to help me), and pat it together until you have a circle of dough that holds together.
+Fold it unto itself a few times (I use a dough scraper to help me) and pat it together until you have a circle of dough that holds together.
 It will still be irregular in places.
 Don't be tempted to overwork it as you would a pie crust.
 I don't use a rolling pin, but if you want to, roll it very lightly, you don't want to press it down, simply pat it so it holds together.

 - Make a circle with the dough, about 2 inches high.